-- the <ref\type> is set to value vuln\id. - the <issuer> is set to the naming system that is used for the given vulnerability ID.
-Currently, the following identifiers for naming systems are used in a standardized way:
+- the <ref_type> is set to value vuln_id. - the <issuer> is set to the vulnerability-id naming system that is used for the given vulnerability ID.
+Standardized identifiers for naming systems should be used; please refer to the document "EISPP Common Advisory Format Description: Value Lists" [RD02] (available from www.eispp.org) for a complete list of standardized identifiers.
+Below we provide some examples:

+Identifier Vuln.
+ID.
+Naming System

 BID Security Focus Bugtraq ID database entry

 CERT-VN CERT/CC Vulnerability Note

 CVE CVE Vulnerability Identifier

 MSKB Microsoft Knowledgebase Entry

 LOTUS-TN Lotus Notes Technical Note

 SUNBUG Sun Bug ID

-XF X-Force Vulnerability Database

-- the <ref\num> is set to the given vulnerability identifier. - the <ref\title> can be used to provide a short comment, e.g., identifying, which of several vulnerabilities described in the advisory the identifier refers to. - with <uri>, a pointer to a resource related to the vulnerability identifier (e.g., the ICAT-database entry for a CVE number) can be given.
+- the <ref_num> is set to the given vulnerability identifier (please refer to the document "EISPP Common Advisory Format Description: Value Lists" for information regarding the standard reference-number format for the various naming systems.) - the <ref_title> can be used to provide a short comment, e.g., identifying, which of several vulnerabilities described in the advisory the identifier refers to. - with <uri>, a pointer to a resource related to the vulnerability identifier (e.g., the CVEdatabase at Mitre) be given.
 It must be noted that the URI is not a mandatory field.
 Most of the time it will be omitted because it can be derived automatically from the issuer and reference-number fields.